 Typical range: $15,000–$40,000

 Internal tools — dashboards, admin panels, workflow automations — don't need consumer-grade UX polish.
 They're often the most cost-efficient MVPs to build, and they can unlock huge operational gains.
 If you're a service business looking to systematize ops, an internal tool MVP is often the highest-ROI thing you can build.
+For anything more bespoke than a standard dashboard, our custom software services describe how we handle workflow-heavy builds.

 Check out our portfolio to see a real-time AI data platform and operations dashboard we shipped for early-stage clients.